zhenglong1603/blog-website/src/content/blog/post-1.md

 ---
-title: Blog Title
+title: My Updated Blog
-description: Your blog description, which is long text, can be an introduction to the post or a paragraph of the post.
+description: A blog about how to edit content in Astro.
-date: 2024-05-01
+date: 2024-06-01
 ---

-Use [Vitesse Them for Astro](https://astro.build/themes/details/vitesse-theme-for-astro/) to start writing your blog posts.
+Welcome to my blog!
+Here's how to edit posts in Astro.

+This is where your content goes.
+You can use Markdown for headings, lists, images, and more.